 It is also possible to use a laser crystal with a highly reflecting dielectric mirror coating on one side, which serves as a resonator end mirror.
 There are also monolithic solid-state lasers where the beam path is entirely inside the crystal.

-As a rule of thumb, bulk lasers and amplifiers are preferable for devices operating with high peak power, whereas low-threshold and high-gain operation is more easily achieved with waveguide lasers and amplifiers.
+Tentatively, bulk lasers and amplifiers are preferable for devices operating with high peak power, whereas low-threshold and high-gain operation is more easily achieved with waveguide lasers and waveguide amplifiers.
 Also, bulk lasers are more flexible e.g. in laboratory setups, as it is comparatively easy to add or exchange optical elements, whereas waveguide-type lasers are possibly cheaper to manufacture.